 Supplication: I won’t say much about this one, since this is the most talked about aspect of prayer.
 I do remind you of what I mentioned above under adoration.
 He is Lord and we are the servants.
 We ask him, then let Him do as He wills.
 I think the best Scripture to guide us in this part of prayer is to model what Jesus said in Matthew 26:39: “Going a little farther, he fell with his face to the ground and prayed, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.”
 Not my will, but Yours.
 May that be our attitude as we go before God with the needs on our hearts.
 Another great verse to remember when we are going through trying times and come before God, after we adore Him, acknowledging His power, confess and get things right with Him, and we thank him for His care, we can remember Romans 8:26-27: “In the same way, the Spirit helps us in our weakness.
 We do not know what we ought to pray for, but the Spirit himself intercedes for us with groans that words cannot express.
 And he who searches our hearts knows the mind of the Spirit, because the Spirit intercedes for the saints in accordance with God’s will.”

-So to end with, there are a lot of things I could say about prayer, but I hope this simple ACTS formula can help you better understand some of the more important aspects of it, and to dispel the too common myth that prayer is almost synonymous with asking.
+I hope this simple ACTS formula can help you better understand some of the more important aspects of it, and to dispel the too common myth that prayer is almost synonymous with asking.
+And when we do pray, may it all be for His glory.